Takeo Fukuda: Political career

+In January 1962, Fukuda formed the "Party Spirit Renovation League" (Tōfū Sasshin Renmei), which became a forum for Diet members to air anti-Ikeda grievances.
+The Kishi faction began to split between those who opposed or supported Ikeda, led by Fukuda and Shojiro Kawashima respectively.
+Kishi disbanded the faction in July 1962 and all but the group close to Kawashima joined Fukuda, who became Kishi's de facto successor as factional leader.

+Satō decided not to stand in the 1962 LDP leadership election and Ikeda successfully ran unopposed, but the 70 or so members of the Party Spirit Renovation League cast blank ballots in protest.
+In the 1964 leadership election Fukuda strongly supported Satō against Ikeda.
+Satō was defeated, but soon afterwards Ikeda fell ill and had to resign as prime minister, naming Satō as his successor.

-Although Fukuda remained locked out of the cabinet during the Ikeda years, his star began to rise again after Ikeda was succeeded by Kishi's younger brother Eisaku Satō.
-Under Satō, Fukuda rose to the prestigious posts of Minister of Finance (1965-66, 1968–71) and Minister of Foreign Affairs (1971–72).
+Although Fukuda remained locked out of the cabinet during the Ikeda years, his star began to rise again under Satō.
+Fukuda rose to the prestigious posts of Minister of Finance (1965–66, 1968–71) and Minister of Foreign Affairs (1971–72).
 After Satō's third and final term as prime minister came to an end in 1972, Fukuda ran as a candidate to replace him but lost out to insurgent candidate Kakuei Tanaka.
-Under Tanaka, Fukuda once again served as Minister of Finance (1973-74), and even when the Tanaka cabinet fell due to a corruption scandal, Fukuda was seen as "clean" and served a stint as Director of the Economic Planning Agency under the ensuing cabinet of Takeo Miki (1974–76).
+Under Tanaka, Fukuda once again served as Minister of Finance (1973–74), and even when the Tanaka cabinet fell due to a corruption scandal, Fukuda was seen as "clean" and served a stint as Director of the Economic Planning Agency under the ensuing cabinet of Takeo Miki (1974–76).